 Connections between Portugal and Spain on the Portuguese Coastal Route

-On the Portuguese Coastal Route from Porto, there is usually a ferry that allows pilgrims to cross the Miño River from Caminha to A Guarda.
+On the Portuguese Coastal Route from Porto, you will come to a point that you will have to cross the Miño River from Caminha to A Guarda.

 In general, there are two options for pilgrims to reach A Guarda from Caminha: